kiambogo/pkm/README.md

 # pkm
-Attempts at trying to organize thoughts
+Attempts at trying to organize my work brain.

 ## Obsidian Setup
 Unpack the repo directly into the `.obsidian` directory into the root directory of your vault.